wp-plugins/gwolle-gb/readme.txt

 If that doesn't work enough, use the Custom Anti-Spam question.

-You can also use reCAPTCHA.
+You can also use a CAPTCHA.
 It might scare off some visitors, though.

-= My reCAPTCHA doesn't show up in the form. =
+= I enabled the CAPTCHA, but I don't see it in the form. =

-If you did enable reCAPTCHA it should show your reCAPTCHA. reCAPTCHA only works on PHP 5.3 and higher.
+The CAPTCHA uses the one provided by the [Really Simple Captcha plugin](https://wordpress.org/plugins/really-simple-captcha/).

-It could also be that you have JavaScript errors.
-You can check this in the Inspector/console of your browser.
+Please install and activate that plugin.

-= After submitting a new entry, I get errors about reCAPTCHA. = If the form gives you errors, even though you filled in everything correctly, there might be something strange happening.
+If it still doesn't show, it could be that the plugin has no write permission in the /tmp folder of the Really Simple Captcha plugin.
-On some setups reCAPTCHA doesn't report Succes or Error.
-If you are able to debug this, and tell me what is happening, I would be happy to hear that.
+Please fix this in your install.

 = I don't see the labels in the form. =